Forests and Trees

 - Look at WWF’s Timber Scorecard to see how good retailers are at ensuring their timber comes from sustainable sources.

-- Consult Friends of the Earth’s Good Wood Guide to see which timbers from around the world are critically endangered or vulnerable and avoid buying them.
+- Consult Friends of the Earth’s Good Wood Guide to see which timbers from around the world are critically endangered or vulnerable and ensure they come from sustainable sources or avoid buying them.

 Support Charities to Protect and Restore the Natural World